Hiroki-Ando1998/homepage/_pages/Programming.md

 # GitHub
 [GitHub](https://github.co.jp/) is a web-based platform for version control and collaboration that allows users to store, manage, and share code.
 It is built on [Git](https://git-scm.com/), a distributed version control system that tracks changes in files over time.
 By using GitHub, individuals and teams can keep a complete history of their projects, revert to previous versions if needed, and work on the same codebase simultaneously without conflicts.

-For researchers, GitHub is widely used for:
-- Managing and version-controlling analysis code and research projects
+- **Managing and version-controlling** analysis code and research projects
-- Sharing code and data to ensure reproducibility and transparency
+- **Sharing code and data** to ensure reproducibility and transparency
 - Collaborating with other researchers across institutions
+- Hosting documentation and research-related resources (e.g., project websites)
 - Distributing software tools, models, and computational methods
-- Hosting documentation and research-related resources (e.g., project websites)
+- **Creating and sharing URLs** for PDFs (e.g., slides, CVs) and webpages, enabling easy and accessible dissemination of research outputs

 GitHub is an useful tool to manage and organize code and files for tools such as R, LaTeX, and reveal.js.